 Marine Biology Advanced Scuba Camp

 The waters off the North Carolina coast provide the perfect opportunity to further develop your scuba diving skills during our NAUI Advanced Open Water Camp.
-This Sea Turtle program is designed for teens who already have their Open Water certification and are looking for a new undersea challenge while working with sea turtles at the hospital.
-After a week with these special creatures, you'll be eager to slip below the waves and see them in their natural habitat.
+This sea turtle program is designed for teens who already have their Open Water certification and are looking for a new undersea challenge while working with sea turtles at the hospital.
+Your week will combine working with these special creatures and slipping below the waves to explore the sunken shipwrecks of the east.

-Camp tuition includes: lodging in air conditionee cabins, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), community service certificate, Sea Turtle Camp t-shirt, and memorable group photo.
+Camp tuition includes: lodging in air conditioned cabins at the KOA, all meals from dinner on the first day to lunch on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, professional scuba instruction, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt, and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Wilmington and additional money for snacks and souvenirs.

 Students must currently possess an Open Water dive certification to participate.